 After you submit an application for a job with the post office, you will receive an assessment invitation e-mail.
 Some jobs have a pre-determined maximum number of applicants.
 If the job’s limit has been reached, you will not be invited to take the USPS exam.

 If you pass the online postal exam, you will then need to take an exam at an approved location.
 This on-site exam will be proctored (i.e., monitored) by trained personnel.

-Postal Exam 473 Scores
+Postal Exam FAQs